KxSystems/docs/docs/interfaces/kafka/user-guide.md

 Where

--   `x` is an integer representing the client id
+-   `x` is an integer representing the client ID
 -   `y` is a long denoting the max time in ms to block the process
 -   `z` is a long denoting the max number of messages to be polled

-Returns the number of messages polled within the allotted time.
+returns the number of messages polled within the allotted time.

 ```q
 q).kfk.Poll[0i;5;100]